 We’ve been a semi-natural family for many years now.
 I grew up this way and people are usually pretty surprised when I tell them I’m not vegan.
-I guess they expect for me to be natural with food since I’m so granola with everything!
+I guess they expect me to be natural with food since I’m so granola with everything else!

-But NOPE that’s not happening!!
-I need my meat, fats, butter, sugars and salts, honey!!
+NOPE, not happening sister!!
+I need my meat, fats, butter, sugars and salts!!
 You feel me?

 I’ve only used it to fight or prevent colds and flu but I hear it’s also good for body aches and allergies.
 Fire up the google and discover all the great benefits of elderberry!

 What are Elderberries & what is elderberry used for?